 EXPERIENCE SOMETHING LOVERLY.

-In 2016, Anna O’Byrne won the role of a lifetime when she was hand-picked by Dame Julie Andrews to play Eliza in the 60th Anniversary production of My Fair Lady, which played at Sydney Opera House and on tour.
-After enchanting audiences across the country, winning rave reviews along the way, Anna won the coveted Helpmann Award for her extraordinary performance.
+In 2016, Anna O’Byrne was hand-picked by Dame Julie Andrews to play Eliza Doolittle in Opera Australia’s 60th Anniversary production of My Fair Lady.
+After a celebrated season at the Sydney Opera House and a national tour, Anna’s performance earned her the Helpmann Award for Best Female Actor in a Musical.

 Main Photography by Robert Catto.